wusai2333/trib/doc/lab1.md

 that takes Tribbler service function calls, and translates them into key-value pair RPC calls.
 This front-end should be stateless, thread safe, and ready to be killed at any time.
-This means that at any time during its execution, the back-end key-value pair storage always stays in an consistent.
-Also, note that one front-end might be taking multiple
+This means that at any time during its execution, the back-end key-value pair storage always stays in a consistent state.
+Also, note that one front-end might be taking multiple concurrent requests from the Web, and there might be multiple front-ends talking to the same back-end, so make sure it handles all the concurrency issues correctly.

 ## RPC